eighttrigrams/tsfun/README.md

 `type ObjectSet = UntypedObjectCollection`

+If we call something a *Collection*, functions operating on it are concerned with the top level a structure, though its elements can be structered in any way.
+Comparators help to exploit this structure in the context of collection functions.
+For example `filter` can be extended with ´on´, which can be extended, with `arrayEquivalent`. *Sets* and *Lists* are descendants of *Collection*.

-If we say list-like data structure, we mean that if a function operates on an Array or Object, we retain order of items (or keys) and do not remove duplicates.
+If we call something *List*, functions retain order of items (or keys) and do not remove duplicates.

-If we say set-like data structure, we mean that if a function operates on an Array or Object, we assume that or explicitely take care that the data structure has no duplicates after function application.
+If we call something *Set*, we assume that or explicitely take care that the data structure has no duplicates after function application.
 For example, every Arrays set method's result is not only `Array<A>` but also consists